HSE Welding Fume Advice

 - General workplace ventilation would not be considered an acceptable solution.

 - The HSE recommend that engineering control solutions must be put in place for all welding, including outdoor work, and work of short duration.

 We hold a Professional Certification from the Health and Safety industry body, Bohs, and recommend companies follow the latest advice based on the Hierarchy of Control.

 Local Exhaust Ventilation (LEV) - Extraction of weld fume at source

 BEAM have extensive experience providing Local Exhaust Ventilation (LEV) systems for extraction of weld fume at source ranging from individual workstations to factory wide installations.

-We have a wide range of extract arms ranging from 1m – 7m in length which provide weld-fume extraction at the source.
+We have a wide range of weld fume extraction arms ranging from 1m – 7m in length which provide weld-fume extraction at the source.

 Our equipment range has unique innovations in the design which provides the following benefits to the operators;